This is not a recipe. This is a life-changing experience.

 - Beware, it’s gonna be hot, but it’s also gonna be awesome!

 * You can buy a tube or a tub.
 You will need the whole tube.
-You won’t need the whole tub unless you go gonzo, which you will be tempted to do but trust me, this is so rich and lush, once your brain settles down from the orgasm of tasting it, you’ll find a little goes a long way.
+You won’t need the whole tub unless you go gonzo, which you will be tempted to do, but trust me, this is so rich and lush, once your brain settles down from the its flavor orgasm of tasting it, you’ll find a little goes a long way.

 Now, you can do anything you want with this, obviously.
 Make it with homemade dough.
 Make it with different kinds of cookie dough (peanut butter, macadamia nut) or even brownie dough.
 You can drizzle chocolate or caramel or butterscotch syrup on it, hot fudge sauce, even spray some whipped cream on that sucker, sprinkle with nuts, top with a cherry.